Ibrahimovic to sign new one-year AC Milan contract worth around €6m | Goal.com

 How has Ibrahimovic performed since joining Milan?

-That was due to expire at the end of the current season although the 39-year-old has continued to impress for the Rossoneri, scoring a hugely impressive 15 goals in just 17 Serie A games in what has been an injury-disrupted campaign.
+That was due to expire at the end of the current season although the 39-year-old has continued to impress for the Rossoneri, scoring 15 goals in just 17 Serie A games in what has been an injury-disrupted campaign.

 Speaking back in March, Ibrahimovic explained how he hoped he could remain at San Siro, despite negotiations over an extension having dragged.
 He told Rai Play: "Let’s see [about a renewal].